-The Certified EIR discussed the Proposed Project Site's visual setting associated with its location adjacent to various arterial highways and State and federal highways.
-None of these roadways are designated County or State scenic highways; although Sand Canyon Avenue is designated as a highway with rural/natural character.
+The 2011 Certified EIR discussed the Approved Project Site's visual setting associated with its location adjacent to various arterial highways and State and federal highways.
+As noted above, the Proposed Project Site is located within the Approved Project Site.
+None of the roadways adjacent to the Proposed Project Site are designated as a County or State scenic highway, although Sand Canyon Avenue is designated as a highway with rural/natural character.
 The City's General Plan also designates I-5 as an urban character Scenic Highway.

 Generally, views of the Proposed Project Site are from the surrounding highways.
 From these highways, a variety of land uses, structures, and facilities of differing ages, sizes, and architectural styles may be viewed.
-Though agricultural areas are adjacent to and within the Proposed Project Site, the predominant features visible on the site are associated with the former military use of the base, including runways, aprons, hangars, warehouses, barracks housing, recreational facilities, former golf course, vacant single-family housing, vacant offices, and vacant commercial structures.
-Since the OCGP EIR was certified, the majority of the structures on-site have been demolished, a small portion of the pre-existing runway has been removed, and the former golf course has been closed.
+Though agricultural areas are adjacent to and within the Proposed Project Site, the predominant features visible on the site are associated with the former military use of the base, including runways, aprons, hangars, warehouses, barracks housing, recreational facilities, former golf course, vacant single-family housing, vacant offices, and vacant commercial structures, and the Orange County Great Park Western Sector Development Plan (Phase 1).
+Since the 2003 OCGP EIR was certified, the majority of the structures on-site that were associated with the site's prior military activities have been demolished, a portion of the pre-existing runway has been removed, and the former golf course has been closed.
+These changes were anticipated and were analyzed in the 2011 Certified EIR.

-The City of Lake Forest and the James A. Musick Branch Jail are located to the southeast of the Proposed Project Site, the Irvine Spectrum abuts the Proposed Project Site along the eastern and southern boundaries; and existing and developing residential developments are to the north and west.
-Further to the south are the residential areas of the Cities of Laguna Woods and Laguna Hills.
+The city of Lake Forest and the James A. Musick Branch Jail are located to the southeast of the Proposed Project Site, the Irvine Spectrum abuts the Proposed Project Site along the eastern and southern boundaries, and existing and developing residential developments are to the north and west.
+Further to the south are the residential areas of the cities of Laguna Woods and Laguna Hills.
 These communities are at higher elevations and therefore have panoramic views of the Proposed Project Site.